 Each time the temperature in your house gets higher than that of the blistering cold outside, nature’s tendency to balance things out kicks in and you could lose all that heat to the outside.
 This is why it is very important to have the house sealed from external elements through layers of insulating material.
 This makes sure that the warmth generated inside the house stays in the house, this way, no gusts of freezing air will swirl in either.

 When the warm season comes, you use the fan to push air down and around the house spreading a cooling effect, you could use the same fan to spread a warming effect, only this time it has to pull air up instead.
 Turn the fan on with the little switch that detects which direction it spins flipped, there should be no draft when you are under it, making sure that it is pulling the heavier air up and spreading the air near the roof down to the sides and down.
 Because it is lighter, warm air always finds itself spread across the surface of the ceiling, and having a way to move it down simply means your furnace works less to get your room at an even temperature, a warm and comfortable one.

 There are plenty other ways you could make this winter the warmest you’ve ever had, some include replacing your old system with one more likely to keep you warm and cost you significantly less.
-Call us on 760-241-0441 to learn more and schedule a visit to assess your heating system’s condition.
+Call us on 760-241-0441 to learn more and schedule a visit to assess your heating and air conditioning in Apple Valley, CA.